Almondatchy/MCtexturepackSM64/README.md

 # MCtexturepackSM64
-A texture pack for SM64 PC based on using Minecraft's textures and Inspired elements from it Texures imported by "Almondatchy 3"
+A texture pack for the Super Mario 64 decompilation based on Minecraft's textures and Inspired elements from it Texures ripped and imported by me
 Most of the Actors And the fonts are by General Dex from their abanoned pack.